kyleconroy/python-twilio2/docs/usage/basics.rst

 Listing All Resources
 ^^^^^^^^^^^^^^^^^^^^^^^

-Sometimes you'd like to retreive all records from a list resource.
+Sometimes you'd like to retrieve all records from a list resource.
 Instead of manually paging over the resource, the :class:`resources.ListResource.iter` method returns a generator.
 After exhausting the current page, the generator will request the next page of results.

 .. warning:: Accessing all your records can be slow.
 We suggest only doing so when you absolutely need all the records